etale-cohomology/mcipher/readme.md

 # mcipher

 This is a straightforward generalization of Salsa20 from 256-bit keys and 512-bit blocks to 16384-bit keys and 32768-bit blocks.
-See [this Salsa20 implementation](https://github.com/etale-cohomology/salsa20) for some details on how Salsa20 works, together with a C implementation.
+See [this Salsa20 C implementation](https://github.com/etale-cohomology/salsa20) for some details on how Salsa20 works.

 # building